N1ckey/Cocos2dx-iOS-SDK/README.md

 **About Parameters：**

 - __config__: Custom ValueMap information.
-You can pass specific Tag information using vector hs-tags, see above coding example.
+You can pass specific Tag information using vector elva-tags, see above coding example.
 Please note you also need to configure the same tag information in the Web console to make each conversation be correctly tagged.

 ![showElva](https://github.com/AI-HELP/Docs-Screenshots/blob/master/showFAQs-EN-Android.png "showFAQs")